tugboat/pakyow-web/posts/2011-11-21-zero_seven.md

 ## Discussion

-If you have any comments on this post please join the conversation on our [mailing list]().
-TODO: add link to thread once created.
+If you have any comments on this post please join the conversation on our [mailing list](https://groups.google.com/forum/#!topic/pakyow/B2JS8vOzR9Q).
+Bug reports should be submitted to our [GitHub Repo](https://github.com/metabahn/pakyow/issues).